syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Transitions

-The HubTile control supports various transitions which causes the tile to change from primary tile content to secondary tile content.
-You can set transitions to the HubTile by setting [HubTileTransitions](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitions.html) property.
-These transitions are based on the specified interval set by the [Interval](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~Interval.html) property of HubTile.
-The HubTile control provides the following built-in transitions:
+The Hub Tile control supports various transitions which causes the tile to change from primary tile content to secondary tile content.
+The transitions can be set to the Hub Tile by using the [HubTileTransitions](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~HubTileTransitions.html) property.
+These transitions happens based on the specified interval set via [Interval](https://help.syncfusion.com/cr/wpf/Syncfusion.SfHubTile.Wpf~Syncfusion.Windows.Controls.Notification.SfHubTile~Interval.html) property of the Hub Tile.
+The control provides the following built-in transitions:
    1. Slide transition
    2. Fade transition